 Origin of Honeymoon

-During this time of hiding, the newlywed couple often drank mead, a sweet wine made from fermented honey — to bring good luck.
-Mead was first concocted by monks for medicinal purposes, but it was soon discovered that the drink’s potent effect on the imbiber encouraged conjugal bliss.
+During this secluded time, the newlywed couple would often indulge in mead, a sweet wine crafted from fermented honey, believed to bring good fortune.
+Originally developed by monks for medicinal purposes, it was quickly recognized for its aphrodisiac qualities, enhancing marital bliss.

-Well-wishers often presented the bride and groom with a month’s worth of the special honey brew, along with beautiful goblets.
+Friends and family would often gift the bride and groom with a month’s supply of this special honey-based elixir, accompanied by exquisite goblets.

 The main purposes of a honeymoon are:

 - Bonding: The honeymoon provides an opportunity for the newlyweds to strengthen their emotional and physical connection.
 It’s a time for them to deepen their relationship and create lasting memories together.

 - Relaxation: After the often stressful process of planning and executing a wedding, the honeymoon offers a chance for the couple to relax and unwind.
 Many couples choose idyllic and romantic destinations for their honeymoon to enjoy tranquility and each other’s company.